 Grammar and Mechanics

-This section of the Purdue OWL offers easy to understand explanations of grammatical concepts and practice exercises.
+- This section offers easy to understand explanations of grammatical concepts and practice exercises.

 Documentation and Research

-This is the official site for MLA style and documentation.
-At the home page, look for the “MLA Style” link to go to a page of frequently asked questions about formating and documenting sources.
+- the official site for MLA style and documentation.
+At the home page, look for the “MLA Style” link to go to a page of frequently asked questions about formatting and documenting sources.

-This is the official site for APA style and documentation.
-It offers the latest information on citing electronic sources.
+- the official site for APA style and documentation that offers the latest information on citing electronic sources.

-Chicago documentation style is most often used for footnoting.
-This page has a listing of frequently asked questions, and under the “Tools” link, there are examples that show how to document most sources in Chicago style.
+- offers a list of frequently asked questions, and under the “Tools” link, has examples that show how to document most sources.

-This site gives some advice on documenting those tricky Internet sources.
+- gives advice on documenting those tricky Internet sources.
 It covers MLA, APA, Chicago (footnoting), and CBE styles of documentation.

-Purdue University also offers a general guide to writing research papers, with advice for doing research on the internet, evaluating sources, paraphrasing, and writing an annotated bibliography — in MLA, APA, or Chicago Documentation Styles: https://owl.english.purdue.edu/owl/section/2/
+- offers a general guide to writing research papers, with advice for doing research on the internet, evaluating sources, paraphrasing, and writing an annotated bibliography — in MLA, APA, or Chicago Documentation Styles.

 Writing In the Disciplines

-The University of North Carolina’s writing center explains the characteristics of scientific writing and includes some practical advice on style, use of objective language, and logic: http://writingcenter.unc.edu/handouts/sciences/
+- explains the characteristics of scientific writing and includes some practical advice on style, use of objective language, and logic: